isomerpages/mlaw-rop/_information-for-pawners/unclaimed-monies.md

 ---
-title: 'Unclaimed Monies'
+title: Unclaimed Monies
 permalink: /information-for-pawners/unclaimed-monies/
-breadcrumb: 'Unclaimed Monies'
+breadcrumb: Unclaimed Monies
 ---
 Unclaimed monies relating to unredeemed pledges auctioned on or before 24 October 2015
 ---
 Where a pledge pawned for any sum exceeding $50 is sold for more than the reserve price, being the amount of the loan and interest due, the pawnbroker shall, within 10 days after the sale, inform the pawner by registered post of the amount of surplus realised at the sale.